bernhardAxonIvy/doc/source/designer-guide/how-to/overrides.rst

 Configuration Overrides
-   This section shows all Configurations that are redefined in the selected project, i.e. all Configurations for which there is an entry with the same name in a required project.
+   This section shows all Configurations that are redefined in the selected project, i.e.,all Configurations for which there is an entry with the same name in a required project.
 At execution time the redefined Configuration will be used.